 Then there are those light leaks.
 Could be the camera, could be the hand-cut and -rolled film I bought on eBay.
 I wanted to shoot Ektar in this tiny box, because Ektar has been a solid performer in every box I’ve put it into.
 My other options involved films I’d never shot before, one called Rera Pan and another called Rollei Crossbird — the last 127 films still manufactured.

 Isn’t this thing just cute?
 Made of Bakelite and aluminum, this palm-sized box camera from the late 1930s is almost certainly the smallest ever made to accept 127 film.

-I’ve shot this camera but once.
+I’ve shot my Kodak Baby Brownie camera but once.
 I put my last roll of Efke 100 through it.
 I wasn’t wowed with the results.
 The lens might have been dirty; that’s been a common problem with old boxes I’ve encountered.
 So before shooting it this time I swabbed it clean with rubbing alcohol.
 Or it could just be that I don’t like the look of Efke 100.
 This shot of my last house was by far the best of that roll.